 Bridger served in 1861 as guide for an exploratory party under the command of Capt.
 E. L. Berthoud searching for a route through the Colorado Rockies, and in 1862 he served under Col. William Collins and his son Lt.
 Caspar Collins on an expedition west up the Sweetwater, over South Pass, around the west side of the Wind River Mountains and back east over Union Pass.

 Bridger achieved the rank of major and was the chief guide (at $10 a day) assigned Fort Laramie through the remainder of the 1860s until his retirement late in 1868.
 In 1864, however, he spent the season guiding emigrant trains to Montana Territory, after obtaining a leave of absence from the fort on April 30.
-On May 20, he guided the first train of emigrants along the Bridger Trail through the Bighorn Basin to the Montana gold fields near Virginia City.
+On May 20, he began guiding the first train of emigrants along the Bridger Trail through the Bighorn Basin to the Montana gold fields near Virginia City.
 He led a second party along the trail in the fall.

-Lakota Sioux opposition to emigration and military activity along the Bozeman Trail intensified in 1865 and Bridger's services as guide were needed more than ever.
-He guided the lead column of the Powder River Expedition, under the command of Gen. Patrick E. Connor, which was ordered into the Powder River Basin to find and punish the Lakota and their allies.
+Cheyenne. and Lakota Sioux opposition to emigration and military activity along the Bozeman Trail intensified in 1865 and Bridger's services as guide were needed more than ever.
+He guided the lead column of the U.S. Army's Powder River Expedition, under the command of Gen. Patrick E. Connor, which was ordered into the Powder River Basin to find and punish the Lakota and their allies.
 The campaign failed in its attempt to curtail Indian aggression along the Bozeman Trail.

 Bridger served his last commission in 1868 following the signing of the Fort Laramie Treaty, which closed the Bozeman Trail and the forts built in vain to defend it.
 He guided the Army to the Powder River Basin to remove the property from the forts.
 When he returned, he was paid and discharged from the Army at Fort D.A.
 Russell, near Cheyenne.
 He retired to his farm in Westport, near Kansas City, Mo., and died on July 17, 1881 at the age of 77.